Here are answers to common questions we get about CalFresh and immigration. For questions about other public benefits, please consult legal aid.

 After you submit your application, your local CalFresh office will reach out to you to schedule an interview.
 This interview is required to go over the information you provided on your application.
 If you are missing any documents, the case worker will let you know what to provide.

 Know your rights!
 If a non-citizen in your home is not requesting benefits, the CalFresh office is not allowed to ask for proof of their immigration status.
+For example, a green card holder who is not applying for benefits for themselves should not be asked to provide their green card information.

 These documents are usually required to get CalFresh: